 Bubbles: Ain't no shame in holdin' on to grief, as long as you make room for other things too.

-The cop funerals, except for the last one.
-When a supporting cast member dies, their character also dies and gets a proper send off from Baltimore's Finest.
+- The cop funerals.
+When a supporting cast member of the police cast dies, their character also dies and gets a proper send off from Baltimore's Finest.

 Jay Landsman: He was called.
 He served.
 He is counted.

 - Hell, the last one was pretty heartwarming too.
 Seeing Landsman of all people giving McNulty a heartfelt (and even tearful) send off was sweet to see.